 In 1966, Shmuel Yosef Agnon shared the Nobel Prize in Literature with German Jewish author Nelly Sachs.

-In May 1967, Egypt massed its army near the border with Israel, expelled UN peacekeepers, and blocked Israel's access to the Red Sea.
+In May 1967, Egypt massed its army near the border with Israel, expelled UN peacekeepers from the Sinai Peninsula, and blocked Israel's access to the Red Sea, leading to heightened tensions.

-Following the 1967 Six-Day War, Israel occupied the West Bank, Gaza Strip, Egyptian Sinai Peninsula and Syrian Golan Heights.
+After the 1967 Six-Day War, Israel occupied the West Bank, Gaza Strip, the Egyptian Sinai, and the Syrian Golan Heights.

-Following the 1967 war, relations with Africa soured, and Israel's foreign aid program shifted its focus to Latin America.
+Following the 1967 war, relations between Israel and Africa soured, leading Israel's foreign aid program to shift its focus to Latin America.

-In 1970, the Israel national football team qualified for the FIFA World Cup for the only time in its history.
+In 1970, the Israel national football team qualified for the FIFA World Cup, the only time it participated.

-In 1972, there was a massacre of Israeli athletes at the Summer Olympics in Munich.
+In 1972, Palestinian groups launched attacks against Israeli athletes at the Summer Olympics in Munich.

-On 6 October 1973, the Egyptian and Syrian armies launched a surprise attack against Israeli forces, opening the Yom Kippur War, which ended on 25 October.
+On 6 October 1973, the Egyptian and Syrian armies launched a surprise attack against Israeli forces, opening the Yom Kippur War.

 The 1974 Asian Games, held in Tehran, were the last Asian Games in which Israel participated.

-In July 1976, Israeli commandos rescued 102 of 106 Israeli hostages from an airliner hijacked in flight from Israel to France by Palestinian guerrillas.
+In July 1976, Israeli commandos rescued 102 of 106 Israeli hostages after an airliner was hijacked in flight from Israel to France by Palestinian guerrillas.

 The 1977 Knesset elections marked a major turning point in Israeli political history as Menachem Begin's Likud party took control from the Labour Party.

 On 11 March 1978, a PLO guerilla raid from Lebanon led to the Coastal Road massacre.
-Israel responded by launching an invasion of southern Lebanon to destroy PLO bases.
+Israel responded by launching an invasion of southern Lebanon.

 The 1980 Jerusalem Law was believed by some to reaffirm Israel's 1967 annexation of Jerusalem by government decree and reignited international controversy over the status of the city.

-In 1981 Israel effectively annexed the Golan Heights.
+In 1981, Israel effectively annexed the Golan Heights, a move largely rejected by the international community.

 Following a series of PLO attacks in 1982, Israel invaded Lebanon to destroy the PLO bases.

-In 1982, after the 1973 Yom Kippur War, Israel returned the Sinai to Egypt as part of a peace treaty.
+In 1982, Sinai was returned to Egypt as part of the 1979 peace agreement.

 Between 1985 and 2015, Israel sent 24 delegations of their search and rescue unit the Home Front Command to 22 countries.

-Israel withdrew from most of Lebanon in 1986 but maintained a borderland buffer zone in southern Lebanon until 2000.
+Israel withdrew from most of Lebanon in 1986 but continued to occupy a borderland buffer zone in southern Lebanon until 2000.

-In 1987, The First Intifada, a Palestinian uprising against Israeli rule, broke out.
+In 1987, the First Intifada, a Palestinian uprising against Israeli rule, broke out in the occupied territories.

-In 1990, the number of train passengers per year in Israel was 2.5 million.
+In 1990, the number of train passengers per year was 2.5 million.

 During the 1991 Gulf War, the PLO supported Saddam Hussein and Iraqi missile attacks against Israel.